rlorenzo/puppet-lamp/README.md

 5. On your host machine, go to http://localhost:8080/moodle and start using the CCLE Moodle codebase.

 ### NOTES
 1. To shutdown the vagrant please run "vagrant suspend" (it is quicker than doing vagrant halt).
 To start up vagrant again run "vagrant up".
-To restart the image, run "vagrant reload".
+To restart the VM, run "vagrant reload".
 2. phpMyAdmin is viewable at: http://localhost:8080/phpmyadmin
 3. Your code on the Vagrant VM is located at /vagrant/moodle
 4. You can gain root access by doing: sudo su -
-5. If you upgrade VirtualBox your Vagrant image might not be able to mount your directory, because you need to update your VirtualBox guest additions.
+5. If you upgrade VirtualBox your Vagrant VM might not be able to mount your directory, because you need to update your VirtualBox guest additions.
-   * SSH into your vagrant image: vagrant ssh
+   * SSH into your Vagrant VM: vagrant ssh
    * Go to http://download.virtualbox.org/virtualbox/ and download the latest copy of VBoxGuestAdditions\_X.iso for your version of VirtualBox onto /tmp
    * As root (sudo su -):
       * mount -o ro -t iso9660 /tmp/VBoxGuestAdditions\_X.iso /mnt
       * sh /mnt/VBoxLinuxAdditions.run

 ### Caveats for Windows users
 * Git Bash does not support symbolic links.
 After you do the step of “create a link to the dev configuration file” please realize that you are essentially copying the file.
 Any updates made to the development configuration file will need to be manually updated by you.
 Also, since the file is now a copy change the following line:

    ```php
     $_dirroot_ = dirname(realpath(__FILE__)) . '/../../..'; into
     $_dirroot_ = dirname(realpath(__FILE__));
    ```
-* You will not be able to “vagrant ssh” into your virtual machine.
+* You will not be able to “vagrant ssh” into your Vagrant VM.
 You will need to use putty to ssh.
 But before you can do that you will need to convert the the vagrant ssh key into a putty ppk file.
 Please follow this link for more information: http://wazem.blogspot.com/2007/11/how-to-convert-idrsa-keys-to-putty-ppk.html